seibelj/iCryptoNode/README.md

  - Blockchains:
    - Monero
    - *More coming soon*
- - Privacy
+ - Privacy & Security
    - Built-in support for VPN ([Private Internet Access](https://www.privateinternetaccess.com/pages/buy-vpn/easyvpnr))
+   - Use the blockchain without exposing your IP
+   - Stop relying on untrusted third-party remote nodes
+   - Nothing is tracked by us or any service provider
+   - All updates cryptographically signed to prevent tampering
  - Simplify Management
    - Easily update blockchain daemon
    - Easily update iCryptoNode software
    - GUI shows stats and enables quick configuration changes
    - Everything is automatically running on device boot
- - Optimized for low-end systems
+ - Optimized for Raspberry Pi
    - Minimal resource overhead
+   - Swap with minimal use to preserve SD Card lifespan
    - All decisions made to squeeze performance from low-end devices
  - Fault Tolerant
    - Services are restarted automatically